actions/importer-labs/azure_devops/valet-forecast-lab.md

    ---
   We can see there were 60 pipelines that ran and they contained 186 jobs.
 The number of jobs is expected to be equal or larger than pipelines because a pipeline is typically a collection of jobs.

 -  `Execution time` shows the metrics for the time a job __took to run__.
-Looking closer we can see during our forecast timeframe the total job run time was 153 minutes, with 90% of the jobs finishing under 1 minute, and the longest job taking 4 minutes.
-The `Min` and `Median` are 0 because they were less than a minute and was rounded down to 0.
+Looking closer we can see during our forecast timeframe the total job run time was 153 minutes, with 90% of the jobs finishing in or under 1 minute, and the longest job taking 4 minutes.
+The `Min` and `Median` are 0 because they were less than a minute and were rounded down to 0.
      - Execution time
        - Total: **153 minutes**
        - Median: **0 minutes**